 - Gradually add coconut milk.

-- Sprinkle in garlic powder and xanthan gum.
+- Sprinkle in ⅓ cup shredded cheddar, garlic powder, and xanthan gum.

 - Heat until thick and bubbly.